lirudayam/sap-teched-cap-inmemory-sample/README.md

 1. Make sure you have the cf cli installed (locally or via BAS)
 2. Make sure you are logged in to CF via cf login or other UI-based login
 3. Make sure you point to a CF space, you have access to
+4. Update the manifest.yml to show to the correct cloud foundry landscape, e.g. eu10 or us10

 Actions:
 1. Run the shell script deploy.sh